traumverloren/trill-node/README.md

 ![front side of art](images/frontside.png)

-A sound art installation for Future Frontend 2025 in Helsinki

 Node.js app code & PureData patch for a yayoi kusama inspired touch+sound installation.
 Basically, it's a C++ wrapper in JS for detecting touch for many, many Trill conductive touch sensors.

 Painstakingly constructed by hand - freehand sewed by machine, polka-dotted by hand, wire and assembled by hand.